9 Tips To Prevent Mold Growth

 8. Skip the carpet

 The basement is already soaked in enough moisture, so you might consider skipping the carpets and upholstery when converting it into a living space.
-Since mould feeds on dead plants and animal debris, furnishings like curtains and rugs can be a potential breeding ground for these fungi.
+Since mold feeds on dead plants and animal debris, furnishings like curtains and rugs can be a potential breeding ground for these fungi.

 9. Waterproof the basement